En Bloc in Singapore: What Is It?

 4. Robust Property Market

 En bloc sales in Singapore involve a lot of money, so they are more likely to happen if developers think they can profit from buying and redeveloping the land.
-The performance of the market will play a part in how often developers bid for new sites and how much they’ll offer.
+The performance of the market will play a part in how often developers bid for new en bloc sites and how much they’ll offer.